Video Source Characterization Using Encoding and Encapsulation Characteristics: Video File Generation

 The coded video frames are then combined with other essential data, including coded audio segments, encoding parameters, subtitles, etc., in a container file.
 File container formats are essentially optimized for different use cases, i.e., streaming or playback, and support a range of audio and video codecs.
 For playback videos, the ISO/IEC 14496-12 (MPEG-4 Part 12) standard specifies a general media file format \cite{ISOISOIE63}, and many widely used file formats, such as MP4, 3GP, and MOV, are based on it.
 Besides, there are several open and proprietary container formats such as MKV and AVI.
 For video streaming, the MPEG Transport Stream (TS) standard specifies a container format for encapsulating packetized data.
 This forms the basis of the most commonly used streaming formats such as HTTP Live Streaming (HLS) and MPEG-DASH \cite{bitmovin}.

 Among the existing file encoding formats, H.264 is by far the most widely used codec today \cite{bitmovin, altinisik2021automatic}.
 In terms of file container formats, despite a great diversity of options, mobile phones predominantly use file formats that extend over the MPEG-4 standard\cite{huaman2020authentication}.
 Since smartphones serve as the de facto camera, methods proposed for the characterization of video files mainly focused on MP4 files.
-Therefore, we examine the overall structure and content of H.264 encoded videos contained in MP4-like file formats more closely.
+Therefore, we examine the overall structure and content of H.264 encoded videos contained in MP4-like file formats, which include MP4 (de-facto standard for Android devices) and MOV (used by Apple devices), more closely.